dippines/Spacex_Style_Boostback_and_Landing/README.md

 # TO-DO (In order)
 - Fix boostback for droneship landing and superheavy RTLS ✅(15/10)
-- Fix superheavy AoAs to land in water at wanted pos (Before november)
+- Fix superheavy AoAs to land in water at wanted pos ✅(15-20/10)
 - Program superheavy steering and throttle to land precisely, while cancelling horizontalspeed (before december)
 - Fix fuel level during boostback and for landing (Before january)
 - Put starship in orbit / IFT-like trajectory (Before january)